 "Language is a primary means of communication."

 This statement is fundamentally true.
 Language allows us to share information, express our thoughts and feelings, and interact with others.
-While non-verbal communication is also important, language provides a structured and nuanced system for conveying complex ideas.
+Also, while non-verbal communication is also important, language provides a structured and nuanced system for conveying complex ideas.
+Even so, 2. **"All languages change over time Worth knowing..

 -